 - Concept Note– Framing questions will be refined further through the first phase of the Hub to shape the evidence scoping and policy dialogue.

-- The Hub is currently conducting the first phases of the Scoping study- Read more about the scoping study here
+- The Hub Scoping study is currently in progress- Read more about the scoping study here

 - What is the unique contribution of local faith communities’ perspectives on EVAC

 Faith communities are involved with children and families on various levels and bring to this work their own faith-based perspectives on the reasons behind EVAC-related issues, how they affect children and perspectives on how children and families can be supported.
 In addition, they provide children and their carers with perspectives on how to understand and overcome violence and suffering on an individual, social, spiritual and community level

 - What is the role of faith leaders and actors in influencing wider community and formal & informal child protection systems?